sleroq/nhentai-telegram-bot/README.md

   </details>

 ## One-Click Deploy Button
-Since I'm currently working on a complete transition to typescript, **not all the functionality works yet**<br>
-Does not work in new version yet:
-* 'fix' button (For fixing telegra.ph links without 'Instant View' button)

-if you want an old version, then use the code from the latest javascript release<br>
 ### Pre-reqs for deploying this project to Heroku or Repl.it:

 - Create [Heroku](https://signup.heroku.com/) or [Replit](https://replit.com/signup) account (free)